momagic/rlgl/docs/DEPLOYMENT_GUIDE.md

 ## 🚀 Quick Start

-Follow these steps to deploy your Red Light Green Light game contract to World Chain:
+Follow these steps to deploy your Red Light Green Light game contract to World Chain.
+This guide supports V1, V2, and V3 contracts.

 ### 1. Install Dependencies